-Recommendation Source Page Academy of Science 55 Repeal the Northern Basin Amendment decision (70 GL/ year), given: insufficient scientific evidence for over-recovery of environmental water peer-reviewed scientific evidence of ongoing decline of river ecosystems, including Ramsar-listed wetland sites, and superficial socio-economic analyses not adequately incorporating long-term costs on ecosystem services broad community concern, including from Traditional Owners and lower Darling and Menindee communities. • Improve the capability for prediction of critical events, using satellite-based catchment 'real time' water quality monitoring, focused on improved understanding of dynamics of hydrology and microbial and cyanobacterial populations.
-The Murray-Darling Basin Authority and States should rigorously assess and implement Northern Basin water resource plans to ensure they: meet needs of downstream catchments align with environmental and water quality objectives of the Basin Plan; and assess the water quality requirements in respect of Indigenous cultural and spiritual values, referring to guidance on values contained in the Australian and New Zealand Guidelines for Fresh and Marine Water Quality fully protect environmental flows throughout the Darling apply event-based management to meet the full range of ecologically-informed flow targets rigorously report, monitor and audit diversions; these must be metered, not just modelled incorporate the rights and interests of Aboriginal communities (Indigenous people's values, uses and native title rights), noting that the accreditation
+Recommendation 5: Improve the health of the Darling River, through adequate and effective planning, which is scientifically informed • Repeal the Northern Basin Amendment decision (70 GL/ year), given: o insufficient scientific evidence for over-recovery of environmental water peer-reviewed scientific evidence of ongoing decline of river ecosystems, including Ramsar-listed wetland sites, and superficial socio-economic analyses not adequately incorporating long-term costs on ecosystem Academy of Science 55 insufficient scientific evidence for over-recovery of environmental water peer-reviewed scientific evidence of ongoing decline of river ecosystems, including Ramsar-listed wetland sites, and superficial socio-economic services o broad community concern, including from Traditional Owners and lower Darling and Menindee communities. • Improve the capability for prediction of critical events, using satellite-based catchment 'real time' water quality monitoring, focused on improved understanding of dynamics of hydrology and microbial and cyanobacterial populations.
+The Murray-Darling Basin Authority and States should rigorously assess and implement Northern Basin water resource plans to ensure they: meet needs of downstream catchments align with environmental and water quality objectives of the Basin Plan; and assess the water quality requirements in respect of Indigenous cultural and spiritual values, referring to guidance on values contained in the Australian and New Zealand Guidelines for Fresh and Marine Water Quality fully protect environmental flows throughout the Darling apply event-based management to meet the full range of ecologically-informed flow targets rigorously report, monitor and audit diversions; these must be metered, not just modelled incorporate the rights and interests of Aboriginal communities (Indigenous people's values, uses and native title rights), noting that the accreditation process must consider the objectives of Indigenous people in relation to managing the water resources of the water resource plan area and the